halHalberstadt/Project02-Group07-CST438/README.md

 ### Project Description<br>

-&nbsp;&nbsp;&nbsp; Our project foucuses on making an API that displays wishlist information for users.
+&nbsp;&nbsp;&nbsp; Our project foucuses on making an API called 'YourList' that displays wishlist information for users.
 Our API will have multiple webpages, users and a database of values that the user can interact with.

 ### Eample responces:<br>
 &nbsp;&nbsp;&nbsp; Here is a example response from the API in (insert) format: